-Before you receive this medication, tell your doctor if you have glaucoma, or a history of blood clots or stroke.
+To make sure you can safely receive ranibizumab ophthalmic, tell your doctor if you have glaucoma, or a history of blood clots or stroke.

 It is not known whether ranibizumab passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Ranibizumab is given as an injection into your eye.
 Your doctor will use a medicine to numb your eye before giving you the injection.
 You will receive this injection in your doctor's office or other clinic setting.

-To be sure this medication is helping your condition and not causing harmful effects, your eyes will also need to be checked on a regular basis.
-Do not miss any scheduled visits to your doctor.
+To be sure this medicine is helping your condition and is not causing harmful effects, your eyes will need to be checked on a regular basis.
+Do not miss any follow-up visits to your doctor.

 Additional Lucentis Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration